Collège Louise Wegmann

-Collège Louise Wegmann, also known as Louise Wegmann College, is a prestigious non-denominational school serving students in kindergarten through high school in Lebanon.
+Collège Louise Wegmann, also known as Louise Wegmann College, is a non-denominational school serving students in kindergarten through high school in Lebanon.
 Established in 1965, the school has around 1800 students.

 It follows both French and Lebanese baccalaureate programs, offering specializations in mathematics (Sciences generales), biology (Sciences de la vie), economics and social sciences as well as literature and philosophy.

+It is a part of the Agency for French Education Abroad (AEFE) network of schools for French children outside of France.

 All subjects are taught in French, with language classes in Arabic and English, in addition to Spanish and Italian when required; although a number of other students are interested in Chinese language tuition these numbers are not sufficient to facilitate.